Discover Career Opportunities

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-The Department of Defense is the largest employer in the world with over 1.4 million active-duty soldiers, airmen, sailors, marine and civilian workers, and another 826 thousand national guardsmen and members of the navy, marine reserves, army, and 732 thousand civilians.
-In other words, there are myriad education, legal, and support profession, among others.
+The Department of Defense is one of the largest employers in the world with approximately 2.93 million total employees, including 1.34 million active-duty soldiers, airmen, sailors, marines, and another 778,000 national guardsmen and reserve members, along with 747,000 civilian workers.
+This massive organization encompasses a wide array of education, legal, and support professions, among others.
 Here are some of the high-level business career opportunities in the U.S. military.

 Administrative Support Specialist